isaacnmm/pestpolicy-hugo2XX/content/posts/southern-pest-control-review/index.md

 layout: post
 ---

-Southern Pest [Control](https: //pestpolicy. com/american-pest-review/) is a [[pest](https: //pestpolicy. com/pest-control-near-me/) control company](https: //pestpolicy. com/pest-control-near-me/) offering bug management in residential locations, especially in the areas of Texas, Georgia, Tennessee, Maryland, and Virginia.
+Southern Pest [Control](https://pestpolicy.com/american-pest-review/) is a [[pest](https://pestpolicy.com/pest-control-near-me/) control company](https://pestpolicy.com/pest-control-near-me/) offering bug management in residential locations, especially in the areas of Texas, Georgia, Tennessee, Maryland, and Virginia.

 - The service prides itself in offering pest control to more than 30, 000 homeowners annually - covering a number of pests including termites.